Frank Sinatra: The Man Who Invented Modern Pop Song Phrasing

-Frank Sinatra was an iconic American jazz-oriented popular singer and Academy Award-winning actor.
+Frank Sinatra was an iconic American singer and Academy Award-winning actor who helped define the sound of 20th-century popular music.

-He made many tunes famous such as My Way, I’ve Got You Under My Skin, Angel Eyes, Fly Me To The Moon, and New York, New York.
+Known for his jazz-influenced vocal style, he made countless songs famous, including My Way, I’ve Got You Under My Skin, Angel Eyes, Fly Me to the Moon, and New York, New York.

-Frank’s legacy might best be summed up by Stephen Holden who wrote for the 1983 Rolling Stone Record Guide: “Frank Sinatra’s voice is pop music history.
+Sinatra’s legacy is perhaps best summed up by Stephen Holden in the Rolling Stone Record Guide (1983): “Frank Sinatra’s voice is pop music history.
 Like Presley and Dylan – Sinatra will last indefinitely.
 He virtually invented modern pop song phrasing.”

-The Great American Songbook is packed with jazz standards Frank sang like All Of Me, and Baby Won’t You Please Come Home.
+The Great American Songbook is filled with jazz standards Sinatra recorded, such as All of Me and Baby Won’t You Please Come Home.
+These compositions often feature rich, complex chord progressions—unlike most contemporary hits—and offer valuable lessons for any serious songwriter.

 Frank Sinatra Tunes | Related Pages